tweeks07/Day-Planner/README.md

 ## Task

-To create a simple calendar application that reflects the current date and allows a user to save events for each hour of the day.
+To create a simple calendar application that reflects the current date and allows a user to save events for each hour of the day by modifying the starter code.
+The application will use Moment.js to display the current date and will utilize local storage for the user input saving feature.

 ## Visual Functionality